ananyahegde1912/RisingGreenTree/README.md

 # RisingGreenTree
-A Python project using the Turtle module to draw mesmerizing spiral patterns.
-Creates dynamic, rainbow-colored shapes using HSV color transitions and loops.
-Demonstrates creative use of Python graphics and geometric design.
+A Python program that draws a colorful fractal tree using recursion and Turtle graphics.
+Generates vibrant branches with dynamic HSV-based color transitions for a rainbow effect.
+Demonstrates recursion, geometry, and creative use of Python’s graphics capabilities.